Reversal of quantised Hall drifts at non-interacting and interacting topological boundaries: Materials and methods

 with

 $H_{\rm{real}}$ and $H_{\rm{synth}}$ describe tunneling along the real ($x$) and synthetic ($n$) dimension, respectively.

 The diagonal tunnelling terms in $H_{\rm{diag}}$ are crucial because they open a bandgap between the ground band and the first excited band, characterised by the topological Chern number $C$ which is further related to the quantised Hall conductance via $\sigma_{\rm{trans}}=\frac{q^2}{2 \pi \hbar}C$.
-The terms in $H_{\rm{V}}$ describe the external potential along the real-space direction. $H_{\rm{tilt}}$ corresponds to a linear tilt in potential energy along the synthetic dimension which can be thought of as originating from an electric field $E=\frac{2 \pi \hbar}{qT}$ pointing along $n$.
+The terms in $H_{\rm{V}}$ describe the external potential along the real-space direction. $H_{\rm{tilt}}$ corresponds to a linear tilt in potential energy along the synthetic dimension which can be thought of as originating from an electric field pointing along $n$.
+As a consequence of this tilt, persistent Bloch oscillations occur along the synthetic dimension, while quantised Hall drifts are observed along the real dimension.